barkeshli-pcc/lab-00-writeup/README.md

 The green button on the mid-right side that says **Code**, click it and that opens this box:

-Click the little clipboard and that will copy the link into your clipboard so you can paste it in the next step:
+Click the little clipboard and that will copy the link into your clipboard so you can paste it in the next step.
+You will use this url to clone your repo:

 > <img src="lab0_images/a-07-copy_clone_link.png" alt="vscode_after_cloning" width="800"/>